DexterHuang/CyberCodeOnline/contribution/mobile/zh-TW/tutorial/combat.md

  - Shield Enhance III - 給予玩家 +15% 護盾加成
  - Shield Enhance IV - 給予玩家 +20% 護盾加成
  - Shield Enhance V - 給予玩家 +25% 護盾加成

+The modifier only starts counting down when you complete the quest by exchanging the requested items on Quest Tab (yellow text when completed).
+You can accept a quest in a dungeon and wait until a later time to start it.
+Every quests reward will specify the exact modifier you will gain.

+Also, player modifiers of different tiers stack additively.
+For example, you can have Overcharged I, Overcharged II at the same time, resulting in +15% damage.
+However if you gain a modifier you have already enabled (for instance, activating Overcharged I two times), it resets the timer.